Ericsun1999/Reconstructing-East-Asian-Data-Assimilation/Data/README.md

 The GHCN data provides in `GHCNv4.xlsx`.

-The LME data in Hong Kong is provides in `LME data/a1.csv`.
+The LME data in Hong Kong provides in `LME data/a1.csv`.
-The LME data in Shanghai is provides in `LME data/a2.csv`.
+The LME data in Shanghai provides in `LME data/a2.csv`.
-The LME data in Beijing is provides in `LME data/a3.csv`.
+The LME data in Beijing provides in `LME data/a3.csv`.